-Sulari Gentill is the author of ten published novels, with two more (A Dangerous Language, Rowland Sinclair #8 and Crossing the Lines, a standalone novel) to be released in 2017 in Australia and internationally.
+Sulari Gentill is the award-winning author of thirteen published novels.
 Her body of work includes the award-winning Rowland Sinclair Mysteries, a series of historical crime novels chronicling the life and adventures of her 1930s Australian gentleman artist, and the Hero Trilogy, based on the myths and epics of the ancient world.
 The Rowland Sinclair Mysteries have been released in Australia and the US, in print, and worldwide as audiobooks.

 Sulari has contributed articles to a number of magazines and blogs, including Inside History, Newswrite and Southerly.
 She has collaborated with National Gallery of Victoria to write a short fiction which was produced in audio to feature in the Fashion Detective Exhibition, and thereafter published by the NGV in both print and digital form.
 The Hero Trilogy is currently part of an ongoing global research project, Our Mythical Childhood, which examines the use of classical mythology in young adult fiction.